Implementing an agentic AI security structure in the UK

 • Network-level policies: enforce zero-trust access between agents and backends.
 Use identity-aware proxies and service meshes to authenticate calls.

 • Behaviour containment: implement circuit breakers.
-If an agent exceeds defined patterns—burst requests, unexpected external hosts—kill the flow and alert a human reviewer.
+If an agent exceeds defined patterns—burst requests or unexpected external hosts—kill the flow and alert a human reviewer.

 • Rate limiting and quotas on actions that materially change state.
 Limit the blast radius.